Condzi/rt/notes/plan.md

 # October
 - [X] Quads
 - [X] Lights
-- [ ] Architecture refactor
+- [X] Architecture refactor
     - [X] uber material
-    - [ ] replace unordered_map with an array in bvh
+    - [X] replace unordered_map with an array in bvh
-    - [ ] flatten BVH to an array and use indices instead of pointers
+    - [X] flatten BVH to an array and use indices instead of pointers
 - [ ] Compute Shaders
   - [ ] pipeline setup, first shader that outputs a simple texture
   - [ ] pack and send RT data to GPU
+  - [ ] separate cpu and gpu code

 @todo: be more specific
 - [ ] 3D models form quads